ggrents/cybernews-django/README.md

 Authorization: Users can log in to their account using their nickname and password.
 Authorization provides access to functions that are available only to registered users.

-Password Recovery: If the user has forgotten his password, he can request a password reset via email.
-The system will send him a link to create a new password.

-After registration and / or authorization, users can add articles, leave comments, search and enjoy all the functionality of our portal about esports.
+After registration and / or authorization, users can add articles, send comments, search and enjoy all the functionality of our portal about esports.

 Thus, the addition of a registration and authorization system provides users with more opportunities to interact with your project.